CodeSteak/sctp-crystal/README.md

  :shrug: would be better.
 -->
 ## TODO
-- Samples, Docs & Tests
+- Better samples, docs & tests
-- SCTP stream sockets
-- Socket options
+- More Socket options
-- Maybe statistics and statusevents?
+- ~~Statistics and statusevents?~~

 Feel free to open an issue for bugs or feature requests.